 ROSEN, RECOGNIZED INVESTOR COUNSEL, Encourages BurgerFi International, Inc. f/k/a Opes Acquisition Corp.
 Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – BFI, OPES

-/EIN News/ -- NEW YORK, May 01, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of BurgerFi International, Inc. f/k/a Opes Acquisition Corp.
-(NASDAQ: BFI, OPES) between December 17, 2020 and November 15, 2022, both dates inclusive (the “Class Period”), of the important June 5, 2023 lead plaintiff deadline.
+NEW YORK, May 01, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of BurgerFi International, Inc. f/k/a Opes Acquisition Corp.
+BFI OPES))) between December 17, 2020 and November 15, 2022, both dates inclusive (the "Class Period"), of the important June 5, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased BurgerFi securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.